gustavopolonio/E-collect/README.md

 # :book: About this Project

-This is a marketplace to help people find waste collection points efficiently.
+This is a full responsive marketplace to help people find waste collection points efficiently.

 The project ideia was taken from [Rocketseat](https://rocketseat.com.br/) NLW and is part of my personal portfolio, so I would appreciate if you provide me any feedback about the ideia, code, structure or anything you could report to make me a better developer.